shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 ```
 For more information on setting up tailwindcss with `create-react-app` you can read [here](https://tailwindcss.com/docs/guides/create-react-app).

-After installing the dependencies make a folder called `contracts` in the root directory where we'll keep all our smartpy code.
+After installing the dependencies make a folder called `./contracts` in the root directory where we'll keep all our smartpy code.

 Deploy two FA1.2 tokens namely **🐱 Cat Token** and **LP Token** which we'll be using later in this tutorial.